wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 | `parameters` | Array of parameters.
 Each parameter object contains the parameter name, along with the parameter value provided by the user. |
 | `queryOptions` | Pagination parameters: <br>`skip`: skip count for this query <br>`count`: number of elements to return |

 >**Note:** You should authenticate any request to your service.
-See [Messages, cards, and actions](https://msdn.microsoft.com/en-us/microsoft-teams/botsmessages) for more detailed documentation on receiving messages from the Bot Framework.
+See [Receiving messages](botsconversation.md#receiving-messages) for more detailed documentation on receiving messages from the Bot Framework.

 #### Request example